-To decide which distributors are going to get packages from you, you need to do your research just as you would if you were trying to choose a record label.
-Check out your record collection - many albums list the distributor in the liner notes.
-Independent record stores can also be a great resource - get someone on the staff to tell you which distributors they buy from and what they think of them.
+To decide which distributors are going to get packages from you, do your research just as you would if you were trying to choose a record label.
+Check out your record collection—many albums list the distributor in the liner notes.
+Independent record stores can also be a great resource—get someone on the staff to tell you which distributors they buy from and what they think of them.

 - An extensive set of press clippings for all of your releases

 - Radio playlists if the album has received any radio attention

 - Press and radio campaign plans including details of any impending press coverage (these plans can either come from you or a professional PR company)

 - Tour dates or information about any tour plans underway